Phorusrhacidae: Extinction

+Furthermore, this hypothesis heavily relies on the idea that phorusrhacids had physiological and paleontological similarities to insular birds.
+Despite being an isolated continent, South America was considerably different than islands inhabited by flightless birds.
+Additionally, island evolution is influenced by the size of the land mass.
+Paleohistological analysis further refutes competitive replacement, as they found rapid, uninterrupted growth patterns in phoruscrhacids.
+This contrasts growth patterns of insular birds as they had a more protracted growth rate.
+This was the result of inhabiting islands or well adapted, stable ecosystems that lacked of strong predation pressure, this made insular birds more vulnerable to competition or predation.
+Unlike the islands flightless birds inhabited, South America had non-avian terrestrial predators such as sebecids and sparassodonts.
+The authors concluded that rapid, interrupted growth would've made phorusrhacids less vulnerable to competition or predation by carnivorans.
+This would suggest that the extinction of phorusrhacids was due to environmental conditions.

 There were some suggestions that phorusrhacids, like the majority of Pleistocene megafauna, were killed off by human activity such as hunting or habitat change.
-This idea is no longer considered valid, as improved dating on Titanis specimens show that the last phorusrhacids went extinct over one million years before humans arrived.
-However, several fossil finds of smaller forms have been described from the late Pleistocene of Uruguay in South America.
+This idea is no longer considered valid, as improved dating on Titanis specimens show that the last large phorusrhacids went extinct well over one and a half million years before humans arrived.
+However, several fossil finds of smaller forms have been described from the late Pleistocene of South America.
+The most definitive evidence is represented by Eschatornis, known from a partial left tibiotarsus directly dated to 25,326-25,733 cal. years Before Present.
 Psilopterus may have been present until 96,040 ± 6,300 years ago (maximum age obtained from the bottom of the fossil-containing stratum), which would extend the existence of the smaller members of this group of avian predators considerably.
 Another unidentified smaller type which may be a possible psilopterine from the La Paz Local Fauna of Uruguay has also been dated to the late Pleistocene, perhaps 17,620 ± 100 years ago based on radiocarbon analysis using accelerator mass spectrometry (AMS) for the molar enamel samples of a proboscidean from the same site, but the validity of this previous radiocarbon dating has been considered highly questionable due to the enamel's lack of collagen; the tibia of Macrauchenia patachonica from the same site has been more precisely dated to a mean value of approximately 21,600 ± 1,000 years ago based on gamma spectrometry and radiocarbon dating.